UncleBen58/best-buy-sniper/README.md

 Add or remove the desired cards you want to purchase in `config/prod/tasks.json`

-You must have both telegram and discord notifcation set in order for the bot to work.
-If you are not using one or both, you must comment out any line of code that has `sendDiscordMessage` and/or `sendTelegramMessage` in `main.ts and bestbuy.ts`.
-Will add a way to disable them that is more user friendly sorry about that.
+You must have discord notifcation set in order for the bot to work.
+If you do not want to use it, you must comment out any line of code that has `sendDiscordMessage` in `main.ts` and `bestbuy.ts`.

 2. Use `npm run start` to run the bot